iamblue/ngApi/README.md

 * (loginname:string...):

-1. `loginname` means it may fetch loginname ng-model's data, and `string` means you will validate loginname ng-model's data whether be a string.
+1. `loginname` means it will retreive loginname (ng-model's data), and `string` means you will validate loginname (ng-model's data) whether be a string.

-    In this module, we only have four validate methods:
+    In this module, we have four validate methods initailly:

         1.email
         2.number